vitalitylearning2021/interpolationCUDA/index.md

 Let us now turn to a new exercise regarding the understanding of texture’s address modes.

-<span id="addressModes" label="addressModes">\[addressModes\]</span> In
-the example in section [1.7](#Practice), the two-dimensional NERP has been implemented by considering `cudaAddressModeClamp` as *address mode*.
+<span id="addressModes" label="addressModes">\[Exercise 2\]</span> In the example in the section on the practice on nearest-neighbor and linear interpolations of a PGM image (#Practice), the two-dimensional NERP has been implemented by considering `cudaAddressModeClamp` as *address mode*.
 What happens if the address mode is changed for one or both the dimensions?
-On recalling , `cudaAddressModeWrap` and `cudaAddressModeMirror` are only supported for normalized texture coordinates, while, in this project, we are dealing with un-normalized ones.
+Recall that `cudaAddressModeWrap` and `cudaAddressModeMirror` are only supported for normalized texture coordinates, while, in this project, we are dealing with un-normalized ones.

 If we use the following in the `initTexture()` function: